Albacore: Mercury levels

 Like other fish, albacore accumulate methylmercury in body tissue over time.
 Methylmercury is removed from the human body naturally, but it may take over a year for the levels to drop significantly.
 Thus, it may remain in a woman from before she becomes pregnant.
 Ranging from as low as 0.027 ppm (parts per million) to 0.26 ppm, the average total mercury content of albacore is 0.14 ± 0.05 ppm.
 Larger fish tend to bioaccumulate higher methylmercury levels.
 For the most part, there is positive correlation between an albacore's methylmercury measurement and its weight and length.
 Albacore caught by the American albacore fishing fleet off the coasts of Washington, Oregon, and California have far lower mercury levels than in previous years.
 Albacore caught in this region also show methylmercury levels well below the 1.0 ppm mercury standard set by The U.S. Food and Drug Administration (FDA).
-Nevertheless, since mercury does take time to be removed from the body, albacore tuna should be eaten in moderation.